 }

-Given coin denominations and a target amount, find the minimum number of coins needed.
-This is a classic DP problem where greedy fails for arbitrary denominations.
+Given coin denominations and a target amount, find the minimum number of coins needed to make that amount.
+This is a classic DP problem because the answer for amount x depends on smaller amounts such as x - coin.

 import java.util.Arrays;